pselva7/PlantMATEsClassification/README.md

 **For more details, go through the pipeline which includes detailed comments for each and every step.**

 # Limitations
 The piepline is suitable to classify the MATEs of angiosperms.

 Classification of MATEs from primitive organisms (e.g. algae) is highly unlikely.
+It is because of the sequence identity.

-And, I have no idea whether the RefPlantMATEs dataset is usable to classify MATEs from gymnosperms.
+I have no idea whether the RefPlantMATEs dataset is usable to classify MATEs from gymnosperms.
 It is because, no gymnosperm species was analzyed in our study.
-2023-07-05: I have checked the classification pipeline to classify gymosperm MATEs.
-It works, suggesting that the conservation of MATEs among angiosperms and gymnosperms is siginificant.
+I beleive that if the sequence conservation of MATEs among angiosperms and gymnosperms is siginificant, then the pieplines will classify the MATEs of gymosperms without any issue.

 **#❗️for any queries reach me at:** pselva7@gmail.com